ROM: A Member Value Framework for Credit Unions

 What Does A High Score Mean?

-What Is The Difference Between Historical ROM And The Leader Tables?
+What Is The Difference Between Historical ROM Display And The Leader Tables?

-- The Historical ROM display captures the appropriate pre-calculated asset group (determined by the NCUA) to track how a credit union has performed in this space over time.
+- Historical ROM Display: Captures the appropriate pre-calculated asset group (determined by the NCUA) to track how a credit union has performed in this space over time.

-- The ROM Leader Table compares a credit union's ROM scores against those in their chosen peer group.
+- ROM Leader Table and other ROM displays: compares a credit union's ROM scores against those in their chosen peer group/comparison set.

 Why does my ROM score differ between two displays in Peer Suite?